Tips for falling asleep

 Tips for sleeping when someone snores

-If the snoring is particularly intense, you could also consider sleeping in a different room, at least temporarily - or talking to the person who snores about possible solutions such as changing their sleeping position or using special anti-snoringPillow .
+If the snoring is particularly intense, you could also consider sleeping in a different room, at least temporarily - or talk to the person who snores about possible solutions such as changing their sleeping position or using special anti-snoringPillow .

 Tips for falling asleep in the heat

-Waking up drenched in sweat, constant tossing and turning: If the temperatures cool down only slightly on summer nights, this can have a significant impact on your sleep.With a cool shower before going to bed, you already lower your body temperature a little.
+A cool shower before going to bed will lower your body temperature a little.
 A quiet fan in the bedroom reduces the room temperature and provides a pleasant breeze.
-In addition, the choice of bed linen determines how well you can fall asleep and sleep through the night.
-Cotton bedding and light blankets are breathable, dissipate body heat better and prevent excessive sweating.
+The choice of bed linen also determines how well you fall asleep and sleep through the night.
+Cotton bed linen and light blankets are breathable, dissipate body heat better and prevent excessive sweating.

 Tips for falling asleep when you are sick